Electronics Recycling Program

 When electronics are disposed of in landfills, burned or left on the land and exposed to rain, snow and wind, materials can leach out that are harmful to the environment and human health.
 Recycling electronics helps keep these pollutants out of our environment.

 Electronics also contain valuable materials such as aluminum, copper, plastics and precious and rare metals, which can be recycled into new products.
 Recycling old electronics into new products minimizes environmental impacts related to extracting raw materials through mining and other activities.

 Electronics are safely and responsibly collected at recycling depots or at one-day electronics collection events coordinated by the GNWT.
-Bottle depots in the 10 largest communities accept electronics so residents can conveniently bring their electronics and beverage containers to one recycling depot.

 Residents in communities without a recycling depot are encouraged to use electronics recycling depots in neighbouring larger communities until a collection event is held in their community.